james-alex/gesture_callbacks/README.md

 # gesture_callbacks

-A solution for handling locally and globally applied generic gesture callbacks, and the combination thereof.
+A solution for handling locally and globally defined generic gesture callbacks, and the combination thereof.